NikolajDL/Excolo-Slider/README.md

 });
 ```

-For installation without NuGet you simply download the slider from GitHub and insert the references as above.
+For installation without NuGet see [our GitHub page](http://excolo.github.io/Excolo-Slider/)
-More can be seen on [our GitHub page](http://excolo.github.io/Excolo-Slider/)

 Configuration